Sexual Abuse and Assault Care

 • Coordinate SANE/FNE evaluation when available.

-• Administer guideline-based STI prophylaxis, HIV PEP when indicated, and hepatitis prevention.
+• Administer guideline-based prophylaxis/treatment support, including gonorrhea/chlamydia/trichomoniasis coverage, HIV PEP when indicated, and hepatitis B vaccine +/- HBIG for previously unvaccinated survivors.

 • Provide emergency contraception when pregnancy risk exists and test is negative.